Dr. James (Jim) Collier, Professor

 Instructors and Staff

 Lauren grew up in the mountains of northern New Mexico and has always enjoyed her natural surroundings.
 She received a B.S. in geology from Wheaton College in 2000 and a M.S. in geology from the University of Colorado at Boulder in 2003.
 Her master's research took her to Taiwan, where she investigated the relationships between erosion and fault reactivation in the actively-growing and earthquake-prone central mountain belt.
 She has also participated in geo-archeology field work in the Sinai Peninsula of Egypt and paleoseismic trenching along several faults in Colorado.
 Prior to working at Ft.
 Lewis, Lauren investigated earthquake hazards with the Colorado Geological Survey in Denver, taught geology at a boarding school in Zermatt, Switzerland, and worked for Oso Energy Resources in Durango.
-As the Lab Program Director, Lauren organizes the department equipment, lab supplies, budget, website, and field lab, along with instructing courses such as Earth Systems Science, Physical Geology, Earth Shock, Intro. to GIS, and Resources and the Environment.
-If she is not in her office, she is probably out rock climbing, biking, or skiing somewhere.
+Lauren regularly teaches Earth and the Environment, Introduction to Computer Mapping & GIS, Earth Shock, Field Methods, and a portion of our Summer Field Camp.
+When not in the classroom or office, Lauren is probably out rock climbing, biking, or skiing somewhere.

 Dr. Jon Powell, Visiting Instructor